 - Sewing Machine with Utility Stitches or Decorative Stitches.

-Trace the pattern pieces on paper side of Freezer Paper, so that the waxy /glossy side is facing down when you draw.
+Trace the pattern pieces onto the dull side of the Freezer Paper, so that the shiny side is facing down when you draw.
 Freezer Paper is translucent, so it’s easy to see the lines of a pattern through it.
-Cut out the templates as accurate as possible, making sure that the edges are smooth and the corners are sharp.
-With the waxy /glossy side facing down, position your Freezer Paper templates on wrong side of the fabric and press them in place with a hot iron (do not use steam).
-Remember, the the waxy /glossy side of Freezer Paper is lightly adhesive, it will stick to the fabric temporarily after hot pressing; you do not want to stick it to the hot iron.
+Cut out the templates as accurately as possible, making sure that the edges are smooth and the corners are sharp.
+With the shiny side facing down, position your Freezer Paper templates on wrong side of the fabric and press them in place with a hot iron (do not use steam).
+Remember, the the shiny side of the Freezer Paper is lightly adhesive, it will stick to the fabric temporarily after hot pressing; you do not want to stick it to the hot iron.